seethakn/Example/index.md

 </head>
 <body>
 <h1>Responsive Web Design</h1>
+Responsive web design is the key to future.
+Some of the main problems RWD addresses are as follows:
 <ol  type="1">
 <li>Adapts to any screen - No matter what the screen size is, the website would
   be displayed properly to fit on the screen.</li>